gongnyaa/inlined-copy/README.md

 - Guidelines for handling type errors related to VS Code API mocking
 - Use `vi.mock('vscode')` and implement only the necessary APIs to avoid type errors
 - Use the `MockUri` class to mock VS Code URI objects
+- Mock VSCodeEnvironment for configuration tests using mockImplementation to simulate different settings
+- When testing parameter processing, create helper functions to simulate the behavior without direct VSCode dependencies
+- Use vi.resetAllMocks() in beforeEach to ensure clean test state
+-
 ### Asynchronous Processing

 - Asynchronous handling is implemented using Promise-based patterns